-The Tu Cho gathering was a symbolic and foundational event for the Youth for Dignity project.
-It brought together a diverse group of partners, survivors of violence, and community members, each with their own experiences and wisdom, to work together.
-Being on traditional Kaska land was grounding and guided us in listening to ancestors and traditional teachings and honoring the circle of partners and community members that continue to work together.
+The Tu Cho Gathering was a symbolic and foundational launch of the Advocacy project.
+It brought together a diverse group of partners and community members, each with their own experiences and wisdom, to work together.
+Being on traditional Kaska land was grounding and guided us in listening to ancestors and traditional teachings, and honoring the circle of partners and community members that continue to work together.